pkrusche/tmux-mem-cpu/README.rst

                tmux-mem-cpu-load
 ====================================================
 ----------------------------------------------------
-CPU, RAM memory, and load monitor for use with tmux_
+CPU and RAM monitor for use with tmux_
 ----------------------------------------------------